Comfort-Jolade/bikesharing/README.md

 Additional Visualiztion that can be performed for the analysis are:

-- Visualization that analyze the fee payable by bike riders trip duration.
+- Visualization that analyze the subscription fee payable by bike riders trip duration.
 - Visualization showing the profitability analysis of the business during different periods of the year.